 This Table Saw is equipped with a versatile and adaptable table top.
 The various adjustments are designed to aid operator efficiency and safety.

 TABLE EXTENSIONS

-The table top can be extended to the RH and to the LH sides creating valuable extra work-piece support when cutting large or wide boards etc. Both sides of the table can be extended at the same time, or just one side at a time as required operationally.
+The table top can be extended to the right hand side creating valuable extra work-piece support when cutting large or wide boards etc.

 To extend the table to the RH side: